telecasteren/foodiegram/TO-DO.md

 **Profile**

-- Display only posts by current logged in user
+- Display only posts by current logged in user --> Match userIds in postLookup at profile/./posts.js
+- Display correct comments for each post on post page

 **General**